WhySooooFurious/Ultimate-Sideloading-Guide/README.md

-# Switching up directories RIGHT NOW, will take around 30 mins, LINKS WILL NOT WORK, Be excited for Feather support!
+# Switching up directories RIGHT NOW, LINKS WILL NOT WORK, will remove this message once done Be excited for Feather support!

 Disclaimer: This costs me money!
 While I can easily afford this, I'd really appreciate some sort of donations, even if it is 50cents lol.
 Thank you!